 How many times have computer repair issues thwarted you from getting your work done?
 It doesn't have to be like this!
 I offer emergency data recovery services, hardware replacement, malware removal, wireless networking and more exclusively in the Cleveland, Ohio USA area.

-Computer repair issues are very frustrating for business and residential customers.
+Computer repair issues are very frustrating for all customers.
 Compounding this difficulty is the need to find a capable, reliable and affordable technician to resolve them.
 I have the skills, experience and patience to deal effectively with an array of PC issues.
 I offer these computer repair services and more for both home and business:

 - Advise on the selection of new computers as it pertains to the customer's need for the next five (5) years.